-Coronavirus Digest: Germany needs 15 million more boosters to slow omicron | DW | 05.01.2022
+Coronavirus digest: Germany needs 15 million more boosters to slow omicron | DW | 05.01.2022

 The government intends to turn it into a vaccine passport, meaning only the vaccinated can have a health pass.

-to down one, won't be able to have a coffee, go to the theatre, the cinema," Macron said.

-Australia's health system was burdened on Wednesday as new infections reached a record high for the third consecutive day.
+Australia's health system are seeing a new burden on Wednesday as new infections reached a record high for the third consecutive day.

 Pressure is building up on hospitals and testing facilities with nearly 53,000 new cases being reported across the country's most populous states of New South Wales and Victoria.